-This Handbook contains useful information about the first year of PPE.
-Other useful sources of information are listed in the next section.
-The Handbook for the second and third year will be published at the beginning of your second year.
+This Handbook contains useful information about the second and third years of PPE.
+Other sources of information are listed in the next section.

 1.5.2 Other Key Sources of Information

 On Department websites (Philosophy, Politics, Economics) you will find the contact details of academic and professional services staff.
 On Canvas you will find lecture lists, reading lists, and other course materials.
 You can access Canvas by clicking on 'current students' on the PPE website.